Ruemination/Ruby-Steam-Controller/README.md

-Lets you map controller input to a keyboard event
+* Lets you map controller input to a keyboard event.
-For a TikTok video
+* For a TikTok video
+* You may need to change your event numbers as they are hard coded